INTRODUCTION

 REDUCING INFLAMMATION FOR A HEALTHIER HEART

 Chronic inflammation is a major contributor to heart disease.
 When inflammation levels remain high, arteries become damaged, leading to plaque formation and narrowing of blood vessels.
 Omega-3 fatty acids have powerful anti-inflammatory properties that help reduce this risk.
-By lowering inflammation, omega-3s protect blood vessels and prevent conditions like atherosclerosis, which can lead to heart attacks and strokes.
+By lowering inflammation, omega-3 fatty acids protect blood vessels and prevent conditions like atherosclerosis, which can lead to heart attacks and strokes.
 Eating omega-3-rich foods regularly helps keep inflammation under control, supporting overall heart health.

 LOWERING TRIGLYCERIDES AND IMPROVING CHOLESTEROL

 High triglyceride levels are a known risk factor for heart disease.
-Omega-3s help reduce these levels by decreasing the liver’s production of excess fats.
+Omega-3 fatty acids help reduce these levels by decreasing the liver’s production of excess fats.
 Additionally, they promote a healthier cholesterol balance by increasing high-density lipoprotein (HDL), known as good cholesterol, while lowering low-density lipoprotein (LDL), known as bad cholesterol.
 This balance reduces the risk of arterial blockages, improving overall blood circulation.
 Including omega-3 fatty acids in your diet can have a lasting impact on cholesterol levels and long-term heart health.

-BEST FOOD SOURCES OF OMEGA-3S
+BEST FOOD SOURCES OF OMEGA-3 FATTY ACIDS

 Incorporating omega-3-rich foods into your daily diet is the best way to maximise their heart health benefits.
 Some of the best sources include:

-• Plant-Based Sources: Flaxseeds, chia seeds, and walnuts are excellent alternatives for vegetarians.
+- Plant-Based Sources: Flaxseeds, chia seeds and walnuts are excellent alternatives for vegetarians.

 Regularly consuming these foods ensures your body receives enough of these essential fats for optimal heart function.

-OMEGA-3S AND BLOOD PRESSURE REGULATION
+OMEGA-3 FATTY ACIDS AND BLOOD PRESSURE REGULATION

 Maintaining healthy blood pressure is essential for heart health.
 Omega-3 fatty acids help widen blood vessels, improving blood circulation and reducing hypertension.
 They also support the production of nitric oxide, a compound that relaxes blood vessel walls and lowers pressure.
 Studies suggest that individuals with higher omega-3 intake tend to have lower blood pressure levels.
-Adding omega-3s to your diet can be a natural way to manage and prevent hypertension.
+Adding omega-3 fatty acids to your diet can be a natural way to manage and prevent hypertension.

 PREVENTING BLOOD CLOTS AND STROKE RISK